 Concurrently with this offering of Units, we are offering \$1,500 million of our common stock (or up to \$1,650 million of our common stock if the underwriters for that offering exercise their option to purchase additional shares of common stock) pursuant to a separate prospectus supplement.
+However, the amount of our common stock sold in that offering may increase or decrease based on market conditions relating to our common stock.
 This prospectus supplement is not an offer with respect to the concurrent common stock offering.